 The health emphasis track has two components:

+- Allied courses required for medical school or for another professional school.
+If you are interested in a professional school that isn't listed, please see advisor Shawn Carlyle for approval.
 These two components are described in detail below.
 Admission to most professional schools requires more than coursework, however, so be sure to consult with the University Preprofessional Advising Office for additional guidance about preparation for health-related professional schools.
-Also, take a look at Alpha Epsilon Delta, the pre-med honors society, and U of U Career Services.
+Also, take a look at Alpha Epsilon Delta, the University of Utah pre-med honors society.
+Contact them at aedutah@gmail.

 Statistics: 1 course (3-4 hrs) Any of the following: